 4. Fern moss

-Moss has a particular look than any other type of plant can't match.
+Moss has a particular look that any other type of plant can't match.
 It's a soft, velvety look that many people love to use in their landscaping.
 Not only does it have a clean look, but it has a subtle, clean scent of nature.
-However, it also comes with many other benefits that are good for the landscaping and the environment.
+However, it also comes with many other benefits for the landscaping and the environment.

 Using Moss in Shady Spots

-If there are shady areas in your landscaping, it can be tricky to find enough shade-loving plants that will work with your existing plants.
+If there are shady areas in your landscaping, finding enough shade-loving plants that will work with your existing plants can be tricky.
 Moss is the perfect plant to place in these areas.
-It loves the shade, and it won't need any hours of direct sunlight.
+It loves the shade and won't need any hours of direct sunlight.
 It's a beautiful plant that lends an established look to new landscaping.
 The green colors and soft textures of mosses add to the variety found in landscaping and help to create a vibrant look.
-Shady places tend to be too damp for most plants to grow, but it's ideal for growing moss.
+Shady places are too damp for most plants, but it's ideal for growing moss.
 Areas with standing water also tend to breed mosquitos, and moss can keep this from happening by absorbing that excess water.